-- 44. Single Person A person who may be an elderly person, near-elderly person, a person with disabilities, a displaced person, or the remaining member of a resident family, or any other person. - 45.
-Spouse Either member of a married pair in relation to the other; one's husband or wife of the head of the household. - 46.
-Self-Reliance Agreement (SRA) It is a written agreement between property management and the public housing resident identifying the self-reliance criteria a public housing resident must meet in order to occupy and continue to live in a public housing unit. - 47.
+- (a) Essential eligibility requirements include: ...stated eligibility requirements such as income as well as other explicit or implicit requirements inherent in the nature of the program or activity, such as requirements that an occupant of multifamily housing be capable of meeting the recipient's selection criteria and be capable of complying with all obligations of occupancy with or without supportive services provided by persons other that the MHA. - (b) For example, a chronically mentally ill person whose particular condition poses a significant risk of substantial interference with the safety or enjoyment of others or with his or her own health or safety in the absence of necessary supportive services may be "qualified" for occupancy in a project where such supportive services are provided by the MHA as a part of the assisted program.
+The person may not be 'qualified' for a project lacking such services.
+[24 CFR § 8.3] - 41.
+Single Person A person who is not an elderly person, a person with disabilities, a displaced person, or the remaining member of a resident family. - 42.
+Spouse Spouse means the husband or wife of the head of the household. - 43.
+Self-Reliance Agreement (SRA)- It is a written agreement between property management and the public housing resident identifying the self-reliance criteria a public housing resident must meet in order to occupy and continue to live in a public housing unit. - 44.
 Tenant Rent The amount payable monthly by the Family as rent to MHA.
 Where all utilities (except telephone) and other essential housing services are supplied by the Authority, Tenant Rent equals Total Tenant Payment.
-Where some or all utilities (except telephone) and other essential housing services are not supplied by the MHA and the cost thereof is not included in the amount paid as rent, Tenant Rent equals Total Tenant Payment less the Utility Allowance (24 CFR § 5.603 and 966.4(b)). - 48.
+Where some or all utilities (except telephone) and other essential housing services are not supplied by the MHA and the cost thereof is not included in the amount paid as rent, Tenant Rent equals Total Tenant Payment less the Utility Allowance (24 CFR § 5.603 and 966.4(b)). - 45.
 Total Tenant Payment (TTP) The TTP is calculated using the following formula: